 1. Programming and Computational Thinking empowers kids to ask questions and seek answers independently

-Kids gain a powerful medium of creative expression when they are able to create mini-games and share them with their friends.
+Kids gain a powerful medium of creative expression when they can create mini-games and share them with their friends.
 Kids think “I can create and share this and there are endless possibilities for what we can do!”

-When kids are able to create programs, they gain confidence and are empowered to ask questions about technology which they might usually take for granted.
+When kids can create programs, they gain confidence and are empowered to ask questions about technology which they might usually take for granted.
 For example, “how does Google search work?”, “How does Facebook know which friends to recommend to you?”, “How do you command a robot to move?”.

-By asking these questions and trying to find the answers, they learn much more deeply about how technologies work than they would have in a normal school curriculum.
+By asking these questions and trying to find the answers, they learn much more deeply about how technologies work than they would have in a regular school curriculum.

 2. Programmers create the software that drives the world

 And I don’t mean just in the IT department.
-Much of what you interact with in your daily routine (including the app that you are reading this article with) is created with programming.
+Much of what you interact with during your daily routine (including the app that you are reading this article with) is created with programming.

 3. Programming helps prepare our kids for the workplace of the future.

 Developments in the fields of Artificial Intelligence, Mobile Connectivity, Big Data, and the Internet of Things (IoT), have raised the collective capabilities of these technologies and combined them into services that would soon render a number our current skill sets obsolete.
-It used to be thought that computers and machines will only be able to replace jobs which are repetitive in nature, however, it is estimated that 40-60% of jobs will soon be replaceable by computers.
+People thought that computers and machines would only be able to replace jobs which are repetitive, however, it is estimated that 40-60% of jobs will soon be replaceable by computers.

 The ability to understand and write computer programs will enable your kid with the skills to navigate, understand and perhaps create this computational future.
-In whichever profession that your kid may enter in the future, it is certain that programming and logical thinking skills would be a key part of it.
+In whichever profession that your kid may enter in the future, it is inevitable that programming and logical thinking skills would be a crucial part of it.

-4. World leaders and governments are recognizing the need for our kids to be educated in Programming and Computational Thinking.
+4. World leaders and governments are recognising the need to educate our kids in Programming and Computational Thinking.

 5. Programming is easy to pick up (and fun!)

 Tools such as Scratch are graphical and based on visual blocks.
-With these tools, kids are able to drag and drop functions such as Loops (do this action again and again) or Conditionals (if this happens, then do that action) to control characters on the screen to make them move, jump or say something.
+With these tools, kids can drag and drop functions such as Loops (do this action again and again) or Conditionals (if this happens, then do that action) to control characters on the screen to make them move, jump or say something.
 See our Scratch Coder classes for more information.